 PBIS is a framework with the premise that by reducing behavior concerns, academic growth will become more evident.
-With less problem behaviors the teacher will have to correct less and will be able to instruct more.Ball's Bluff's PBIS framework is based onROAR.Students are expected to demonstrate the 3 criteria: RespectOn taskand Always Responsible.Using consistent language like ROAR, 4 S line and others allows for the entire staff to monitor every child.With these school-wide expectations, students understand quickly how to be an exemplaryBBES tiger.
+With less problem behaviors the teacher will have to correct behavior less and will be able to instruct more.
+One way this is achieved is through common, school-wide expectations and use of a general behavior framework.Ball's Bluff's PBIS framework is based onROAR.Students are expected to demonstrate the 4 criteria:RespectfulOrganizedAcceptingResponsible.Using consistent language like ROAR, 4 S line and others allows for the entire staff to monitor every child.With these school-wide expectations, students understand quickly how to be an exemplaryBBES tiger.

-The class in each grade level with the highest green cup count earns the Golden Apple.Positive class behavior in the hallway isrecognized by earning compliments:from other teachers,from administration,from school visitors(even parents!)
+The class in each grade level with the highest green cup count earns the Golden Apple.

-Classes with excellent hallway lines can earn their teacher a Jeans Pass!How can you help?How aboutROAR rulesat home?R=Respect -Listen to my parentsUse good wordsBe kind to my brothers and sistersO=On task -Make sure homework and chores are done on timeA=AcceptingDo my chores when askedMake sure I am ready to get to school on timeR= Always Responsible -Clean up my roomPut my things away
+BBES has ROAR expectations for the Glassroom, Hallways, Cafeteria, Playground, Restrooms and also for using Technology.How can you help?How aboutROAR rulesat home?R=Respectful -Listen to my parentsUse good wordsBe kind to my brothers and sistersO=Organized -Make sure homework and chores are done on timeA=AcceptingDo my chores when askedMake sure I am ready to get to school on timeR= Always Responsible -Clean up my roomPut my things away